Twelve tips for a no waste kitchen

 Homes in general create a large amount of waste.
 However, I happen to think the kitchen is the biggest offender of all the rooms in the house.
 From rotten produce to packaging, there’s almost an endless amount of waste coming from this one room!
 If you have been considering a no waste kitchen there’s no better time than now and I’ve got some tips to help you get started.

 The first step to reducing kitchen waste is to reduce and reuse packaging.
 Be mindful when buying packaged items.
-Jars and containers can be reused for other reasons.
-Visit your local farmer’s market to buy fresh produce and bring a basket so you do not need to take plastic grocery bags.
+Jars and containers can be reused for other purposes.
+Visit your local farmer’s market to buy fresh produce and bring a basket or reusable shopping bag so you do not need to take plastic grocery bags.
 Not only are these foods better for you, they have a lower impact on the earth.
-I’ve also learned that Bulk Barn will be introducing a reusable container program at all Bulk Barn locations starting February 24!
+Also, Bulk Barn Canada has introduced a reusable container program at all Bulk Barn locations!

 Regrow produce from leftovers.
 Yes, it’s true!
 Several produce items can be regrown using the ends!
 From celery to pineapples to green onions and more, you are bound to find a favorite thing your family can regrow.

-Put overripe fruit to use by making bread, muffins, and other fun treats.
-We are all familiar with treats like banana bread but you can do this with nearly any overripe fruit in your fridge.
+Put overripe fruit to use by making bread, muffins, and other fun baked goods.
+We are all familiar with using bananas for banana bread, but you can do this with nearly any overripe fruit in your fridge or freezer.

 Invest in storage that makes food last longer.
 Produce can go bad fast but with the right storage, you can make it last longer than ever.
-Washing fruits in a bit of Apple Cider Vinegar will kill off mold spores that make them go bad faster.
+Washing fruits in a bit of Apple Cider Vinegar or white vinegar will kill off mold spores that make them spoil faster.
 Storing carrots and celery in water can make them last weeks at a time.

 Related: These containers by Rubbermaid are great for storing produce!

-Ditch the sponge for a washable dishcloth that lasts longer and cuts down on bacteria that can make your family sick.
+Ditch the sponge for a washable dishcloths that last longer and cut down on bacteria that can make your family sick.
 I also recently purchased a washable pot scrubber like these, that I LOVE!

 Shop with reusable supplies like cloth grocery and produce bags.
 One trick you may enjoy is bringing laundry baskets or big storage containers when you go shopping.
 Have the cashiers toss everything into the baskets instead of bags.
 Move the basket to your car and from your car to your home.
 It cuts down on waste and makes getting everything in easier.
 You may want to separate refrigerated and pantry goods in these baskets to make putting everything away easy.